hameedlee/aaic/README.md

 ## How to Use

-1. Open `index.html` in a web browser
+1. Open `index.html` in a web browser (or serve via HTTP server)
 2. Click the "Fetch Blog Posts" button
-3. View the dynamically loaded blog posts
+3. View the dynamically loaded blog posts in a responsive grid
-4. Click "Read More →" on any post to view the full article
+4. Click "Read More →" on any post to view the full article inline
+5. Use the "← Back to Posts" button to return to the post list
+6. Navigate seamlessly between posts without leaving the page

 ## API Integration